Privacy Policy

 We may also collect and use personal information to comply with our legal obligations, our record-keeping requirements, to resolve any disputes that we have with any of our Customers or Users, or to enforce our agreements with third parties.

-Other reasonable uses
+Other reasonable uses and disclosures

 Disclosure of personal information